Tue, Nov 14|

 About the Event

-BIRTHING JUSTICE, a feature-length documentary film, centers on the expertise and lived experiences of Black women and their advocates.
+BIRTHING JUSTICE, a feature-length, award-winning documentary film, centers on the expertise and lived experiences of Black women and their advocates.
 As cameras follow women through pregnancy, delivery and the postpartum period, medical and social justice experts expose the challenges they face—including genetic predispositions, chronic stress, racial bias, culturally ignorant care and barriers to adequate healthcare.
 These inequitable structures and systems have resulted in a racial disparity in maternal and infant health.